superdude12399/PrivacyPolicy/README.md

 The Company will also retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of Our Service, or We are legally obligated to retain this data for longer time periods.

+## Deletion of Personal Data
+The company will allow users to delete colledted data.
+Contact us at gunworldvr@gmail(dot)com to request deletion of your personal data.

 ## Transfer of Your Personal Data
 Your information, including Personal Data, is processed at the Company's operating offices and in any other places where the parties involved in the processing are located.
 It means that this information may be transferred to — and maintained on — computers located outside of Your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from Your jurisdiction.